adarshX/FFT/README.md

 Implementation of Fast Fourier Transform over data imported from Excel

 FFT algo:
-You transform your data to s-domain by DFT and your time vector to a frequency vector by using sampling frequency.
+You transform your data to s-domain by DFT and
+Your time vector to a frequency vector by using sampling frequency.

 X : time domain data
 Y = fft(X)